jsonapi-serializer/jsonapi-serializer/README.md

 require 'fast_jsonapi/instrumentation/skylight/normalizers/serialized_json'
 ```

-## Contributing
-Please see [contribution check](https://github.com/Netflix/fast_jsonapi/blob/master/CONTRIBUTING.md) for more details on contributing

 ### Running Tests
-We use [RSpec](http://rspec.info/) for testing.
-We have unit tests, functional tests and performance tests.
+The project has and requires unit tests, functional tests and performance
+tests.
 To run tests use the following command:

 ```bash
 rspec